TritonDataCenter/freebsd-kvm-image-builder/README.md

 This repo creates a custom FreeBSD install ISO and a KVM image for use in SmartOS and Triton.

-**WARNING** This repo is a work in progress and most likely contains various bugs and issues.

 ## Requirements

 This must be run on a FreeBSD machine or VirtualMachine.